ATL-WDI-Curriculum/es6-1/README.md

 - [Babel](https://babeljs.io/)
 - [Addy osmani ES6 Tools](https://github.com/addyosmani/es6-tools)

-** You need to make sure that you are supporting the browsers that your users are using. **
+**You always need to make sure that you are supporting the browsers that your users are using.
+If they can't use your site because it is 'too modern' you will lose them.**

 <br />